FrugalITDad/CutCable/README.md

 Welcome!
 This repository contains the official Kodi builds and wizard files for the CutCable Kodi Wizard, built to help my friends and family save money and enjoy easy, cable-free entertainment.

 📦 What's Inside?
 Kodi Wizard: Automatically installs the latest builds.

 Kodi Builds: Custom setups optimized for performance and simplicity.

-Maintenance Tools: Clear cache, remove packages, and more to keep things running smoothly.

-Optional Add-ons: Streaming, weather, subtitles, and more.

 🔧 Why This Exists
 As a frugal IT dad, I built this to make it easy for my loved ones to: